-4.5 Setting standards for new types and species
+4.6 [old 4.5] Setting standards for new types and speciesi

-As explained in Section 4.3.1.4 [cross ref.], in the absence of Test Guidelines, an appropriate population standard and acceptance probability with the acceptable number of off-types for a given sample size are fixed on the basis of experience, in particular with reference to Test Guidelines for comparable types of variety.
+As explained in Section 4.5.1.5 [cross ref.], in the absence of Test Guidelines, an appropriate population standard and acceptance probability, together with the maximum acceptable number of off-types for an appropriate sample size, are selected on the basis of experience, in particular with reference to Test Guidelines for comparable types of variety.
 Comparable types of variety may relate to varieties of a species belonging to the same genus, or may relate to varieties of a different genus.
 In that respect, it should be recalled that the uniformity requirement is based on the features of propagation of the variety and, therefore, comparable varieties should be those which have the most similar features of propagation (see Section 2.3 [cross ref.]).
-In particular, varieties of the same genus or species which have different features of propagation (e.g. vegetatively propagated varieties and cross-pollinated varieties) need to be considered separately with regard to uniformity standards.
-In the case of interspecific and intergeneric hybrids, the "parent" species and genera should, in particular, be considered with regard to comparable varieties.
-The breeder is likely to be an important source of information concerning the features of propagation of the variety and can provide information in the Technical Questionnaire or by other means concerning the breeding method used.
+In particular, varieties of the same genus or species which have different features of propagation (e.g. vegetatively propagated varieties and cross-pollinated varieties) need to be considered separately with regard to uniformity standards. interspecific and intergeneric hybrids, the "parent" species and genera should, in particular, be considered with regard to comparable varieties.
+The breeder is likely to be an important source of information concerning the features of propagation of the variety and can provide information in the Technical Questionnaire or by other means concerning the breeding method used. (see also document TGP/13 "Guidance for New Types and Species")2